bhisaac/5eFP/5eFP-SRD.md

 **Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.

 **Stonecunning.** You roll all ability checks used to determine the origin of stonework with advantage.

-**Languages.** You can speak, read, and write Common and Dwarvish.
-Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.

 ### Hill Dwarf